Dejan Savićević: 1988–89 season: in the army and the sporting company

-Barely a few days after signing with Red Star Belgrade, twenty-one-year-old Savićević promptly got called in to serve the mandatory Yugoslav People's Army (JNA) stint that would keep him out of action for the entire 1988–89 league season.
-The other new acquisition Pančev also got called up to the army right after signing.
+Barely a few days after signing with Red Star Belgrade, twenty-one-year-old Savićević promptly was called in to serve the mandatory Yugoslav People's Army (JNA) stint that would keep him out of action for the entire 1988–89 league season.
+The other new high-profile acquisition Pančev also got called up to the army right after signing.
 Many, including Savićević himself who stated so directly, speculated that the timing of the call-ups was FK Partizan's (Yugoslav army club with many ties to top military authorities) revenge on both players for signing with their biggest rivals.
-Right after reporting to the military, Savićević got transferred to the barracks in Skopje with an agreement that he'll be allowed to turn up for Red Star's European ties and national team matches.
-In order to help him maintain his conditioning, Red Star dispatched its trainer and youth team coach Vojkan Melić to Skopje in order to work with Savićević individually by putting him through a daily training regimen.
+Right after reporting to the military, Savićević was transferred to the barracks in Skopje with an agreement that he'll be allowed to turn up for Red Star's European ties and national team matches.

-JNA soldier Savićević, still stationed in the city of Skopje, was approved a leave to make his competitive debut for Red Star during early October 1988 in the return leg of the European Cup first-round clash versus Irish champion Dundalk FC.
-With the tie already long decided with Red Star carrying a 5-goal first-leg advantage and leading 1–0 at the half in the return leg, out-of-competitive-shape Savićević was sent on by head coach Branko Stanković as a second-half substitute for Robert Prosinečki.
+JNA soldier Savićević, still stationed in the city of Skopje, was approved a leave to make his competitive debut for Red Star during early October 1988 in the return leg of the European Cup first-round clash versus Irish champions Dundalk.
+With the tie already decided with Red Star carrying a 5-goal first-leg advantage, Savicevic had a first training session after 4 months without any football activity and promptly had a severe muscle inflammation.
+At the return leg match itself, with Red Star leading 1–0 at the half, out-of-competitive-shape Savićević was sent on by head coach Branko Stanković as a second-half substitute for Robert Prosinečki.
 The Montenegrin ended up scoring his first goal in the new uniform as Red Star once again routed the Irish team, 3–0.
+Seeing that Savićević was completely out of competitive shape with the next round tie versus Milan coming up in a few weeks, in order to help him maintain his fitness and conditioning, Red Star dispatched their trainer and youth team coach Vojkan Melić to Skopje in order to work with the player individually for two weeks by putting him through a daily training regimen.